 An appropriate weight for your age and height is a bonus for your health and self-image.
 Whether for reasons of vanity or health, you should always carefully plan weight loss.
-A balanced weight-loss plan must include both eating adjustments and physical activity.
+A balanced weight-loss plan must include both eating adjustments and physical activity and can easily be tracked on a calorie calculator.
 Your health-care provider can help you create a balanced, safe and effective action plan to reach a realistic weight-loss goal in 40 days.

 Whether you want to reach your target weight loss within 40 days or 40 months, it is necessary to protect your health while you lose weight.
 That means that dietary changes must be medically safe for your age and health profile.
 Likewise, the exercises you do have to be safe, as well, for the number of calories burned.
 Your health-care provider will determine the maximum heart rate for your age, height, weight, medications and medical conditions so that you can exercise safely.